-It all started with a hitchhiker.
+Our story starts with a hitchhiker.
 Two, actually.

 However, this random encounter totally changed the planned start of our holiday.
 The young girl’s best friend worked at a cafe at the top of Mont Blanc.
-“A Cafe up Mont Blanc??” we asked, convinced we had misunderstood.
+“A Cafe up the mountain Mont Blanc??” we asked, convinced we had misunderstood.

 Turns out the promised car park no longer existed.